TheresaLui/SelfHelpContent_v2/articles/problemscopingques.devices.iotedge/problemscopingques-edge-base.md

 			"id": "iotedge_check",
 			"order": 3,
 			"controlType": "multilinetextbox",
-			"infoBalloonText": "Your first step when troubleshooting IoT Edge should be to use the check command, which performs a collection of configuration and connectivity tests for common issues.
-The check command is available in <a href= 'https://github.com/Azure/azure-iotedge/releases/tag/1.0.7'>release 1.0.7</a> and later.
-To learn more, see <a href='https://docs.microsoft.com/azure/iot-edge/troubleshoot#run-the-iotedge-check-command'>Troubleshoot IoT Edge</a> ", "displayLabel": "Output of `iotedge check`",
+			"infoBalloonText": "Your first step when troubleshooting IoT Edge should be to use the `check` command, which performs a collection of configuration and connectivity tests for common issues.
+The `check` command is available in <a href= 'https://github.com/Azure/azure-iotedge/releases/tag/1.0.7'>release 1.0.7</a> and later.
+To learn more, see <a href='https://docs.microsoft.com/azure/iot-edge/troubleshoot#run-the-iotedge-check-command'>Troubleshoot IoT Edge</a> ", "displayLabel": "Output of iotedge check",
 			"watermarkText": "Paste output of `iotedge check`",
 			"required": false
 		},